Characterization of Spherical and Plane Curves Using Rotation Minimizing Frames

-\begin{remark} From the theorem above we see that $\theta(s)=\arctan\,J(s)$ is only valid for spherical curves.
-In analogy with the study of the normals to the osculating spheres, the discrepancy between the results for a spherical and a generic curve is proportional to $\varsigma$, which vanishes only for a curve on a sphere. \end{remark}
+\begin{Rem} From the expressions above we see that $\theta(s)=\arctan\,J(s)$ is only valid for spherical curves.
+In analogy with the study of the normals to the osculating spheres, the discrepancy between the results for a spherical and a generic curve is proportional to $\varsigma$, which vanishes only for a curve on a sphere. \end{Rem}